onlyuuuuu/CoffeeShopSystem/README.md

   - Shell scripts
   - Python (if required)

 For testing, probably a good idea to use Selenium for writing scripted test cases in Java, but I've never done it before, same thing for the Liquibase migration.
+But it's always easy for me to learn new stuffs anyway.

 Sorry for not including some more details in this since I've just started working on this yesterday, I was quite busy at the weekend.
 My apology.
 Thanks for reviewing, very much appreciate it.
 Have a good day.